Parker, Colorado Basement Finish Package

 Take a look at the preliminary framing plan panoramic.
 BIM is an excellent platform to know the material take-offs in a project.
 It provides accurate material take-offs, comprehensive scheduling of items and materials, and unrivaled details.

 Many times in sound design, less can be more.
 This job started with an executive-level basement finish package working within many pre-existing constraints that helped prevent a run-away budget.
 The plumbing stubbed into the basement slab; Matt worked diligently to keep the bathroom centric within the plumbing stub-ups.
 The existing egress window location determined the guest bedroom location.
 The most prominent design hurdle was the current location of the furnace and water heater that blocked any efficient circulation path to the bedrooms.
-Matt's solution relocated the furnace and water heater a few feet.
+Matt's solution was to relocate the furnace and water heater a few feet.
 This critical play opened up a space for a clever refreshment area nestled behind barn doors that captured this newfound space.
 A creative nook chiseled into the hallway space to provide a desk serving as a control area and a place for homework.
 A built-in home theater and gaming room area provide entertainment for guests.
 In Many of Matt's designs, he elects to convert the crawl space areas into a floor for a storage area of rubber bins.
 A staircase staging area makes it simple for the owners to get into the crawl space access panel and has a staging area for moving in and out bin containers.
 The laundry room on the ground floor modernized the feel and function of the space.
 Finally, Matt found a creative way to squeeze a powder bath into the mix by snitching extra space from the garage.
 The master bath was also modernized and updated for the new house owners.

 Iowa Golden Residence- First floor renovation looking into proposed kitchen space